muchojp/NakaMetPy/docs/_sources/index.rst.txt

-..
-NakaMetPy documentation master file, created by sphinx-quickstart on Sat Jun 26 00:27:25 2021.
+.. nakametpy documentation master file, created by sphinx-quickstart on Sat Jun 26 01:42:21 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NakaMetPy's documentation!
+Welcome to nakametpy's documentation!
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

-   kinematics
-   thermo
-   cmap
-   jma
+   nakametpy

 Indices and tables